ceyhunsonyurek/CMPE-48A-Term-Project/docs/GCP_SETUP.md

 ### If project access is denied:
 - Make sure the Gmail account has been added to the project with appropriate permissions
 - Contact project owner to grant access

+### If you get quota errors (IN_USE_ADDRESSES):
+- Free trial accounts have limited quotas (4 addresses per region)
+- Try using 1 node instead of 2
+- Or request quota increase (may take 1-2 business days)
+- Or use a different region